pamosima/meraki-ansible-plugin/README.md

 #### Runner Configuration

-The GitLab CI/CD runner for this pipeline is a Docker runner which includes Ansible, sshpass, and the necessary Cisco RADkit components for executing the Ansible playbooks.
+The GitLab CI/CD runner for this pipeline is a Docker runner which includes meraki, pyats, ansible and paramiko for executing the Ansible playbooks.

 ## Known issues